or, The Gay Surrealist Who Never Was.

 uniquely reflective of their individual social and artistic contexts.
 While the

-1930 edition’s images tend towards saturated color and cosmic symbolism, the 1949 illustrations choose instead to be realistic and sexually explicit.
-This may seem contradictory, as Paris’s LGBTQ community thrived more pre- than post-war.
-Perhaps by 1949, under sharper persecution, Cocteau’s work became less of an expression of gay romance and more a rallying cry for queer counterculture.
-Still, the images from both editions demonstrate a minimal, curvilinear approach — giving the appearance of a continuous line drawing or gesture drawing, despite being comprised of multiple marks.
-All of Cocteau’s men seem to share the same simplistic and strong face, borrowed from the flat figures of antiquity.
-Cocteau has lifted from amphorae and rendered in chic, modernist black-and-white.
+1930 edition’s images tend towards saturated color and cosmic symbolism, the 1949 illustrations are realistic and sexually explicit.
+This feels ironic, as Paris’s LGBTQ community thrived more pre-war than post-war.
+Perhaps by 1949, under sharper persecution, Cocteau’s work became less an expression of gay romance and more a rallying cry for queer counterculture.
+Or, perhaps, 19 years of life eroded what was left of Cocteau’s desire for respectability.
+Regardless, the images from both editions demonstrate the same minimal, curvilinear approach — giving the appearance of a continuous line drawing or gesture drawing, despite being comprised of multiple marks.
+All of Cocteau’s men seem to share the same simplistic and strong face, borrowed from the flat figures of antiquity: Cocteau has lifted from amphorae and rendered in chic, modernist black-and-white.

 In Le Livre blanc, the protagonist makes frequent reference to a visual

-doubling between the men (and yes, women) who make up his pantheon of lovers.
-This is summated by a climactic moment at the end of the novel, when the protagonist meets a man of the cloth who resembles all of his past paramours: “His profile etched itself against the stone wall.
-It was the profile of Alfred, of H*** [name redacted in the original text], of Rose, of Jeanne, of Dargelos, of Lousy Luck, of Gustave and of the farm-boy.”
-Here, Cocteau seems to be saying that each person is a different manifestation of the same desire.
-This passage is demonstrative of Cocteau’s concept of “unraveling” the language and transforming it into visual poetry through illustration; Cocteau’s drawings do not simply accompany the text, but rather reconstitute it.
-That is to say, the sameness in all of Cocteau’s figural sketches serves as a visual representation of the protagonist’s obsessive attraction to a certain kind of individual (i.e., what we might consider his sexual or romantic ‘type’).
+‘doubling’ between the men and women who make up his pantheon of lovers.
+This is summated by a climactic moment at the end of the novel, when the protagonist meets a ‘man of the cloth’ who resembles all of his past paramours: “His profile etched itself against the stone wall.
+It was the profile of Alfred, of H*** [sic], of Rose, of Jeanne, of Dargelos, of Lousy Luck, of Gustave and of the farm-boy.”
+Here, Cocteau seems to be saying that each lover was a different manifestation of the same desire.
+By maintaining similarity across his figural sketches, Cocteau creates a visual representation of the protagonist’s obsession with a specific ‘type’.
+Cocteau’s drawings do not simply accompany the text, or even portray its events; instead, they reconstitute it.

 The illustrations for the following edition in 1949 feel literal, almost banal,

-Unlike the 1930 edition’s colorful illustrations, the drawings here are exclusively black and white — and, while the previous publication may have one or two direct visual quotes (such as the Venus de Milo) the 1949 edition seems to more accurately emulate the aesthetics of antiquity.
-Regardless, both share a commitment to Cocteau’s fantasy: to the “invisible” and to homoerotic themes, but with a distinct neoclassical bent.
-Although similar mythological and religious motifs are admittedly common in the canon of queer art (one cannot deny the profound ubiquity of Saint Sebastian in gay iconography, for instance), these motifs are part of Cocteau’s oeuvre in a uniquely intrinsic way.
+Unlike the 1930 edition’s colorful illustrations, the drawings here are exclusively black-and-white.
+And, while the previous publication may have one or two direct visual quotes (such as the Venus de Milo), the 1949 edition seems to more accurately emulate the aesthetics of antiquity.
+Still, both share a commitment to Cocteau’s fantasy — to the “invisible,” and to homoerotic themes, but with a distinct neoclassical bent.
+Although similar mythological and religious motifs are admittedly common in the canon of queer art (one cannot deny the ubiquity of Saint Sebastian in gay iconography, for instance), these motifs are part of Cocteau’s oeuvre in a uniquely intrinsic way.
 Throughout his body of work, he diligently develops a characteristic balance of classical sensibility and modern eroticism.
-Whether heroes wearing laurels or sailors in dalliance, Jean Cocteau’s sensuous explorations of the male form are always an ode to the epicene and sensitive — yet heroically masculine — ideal of ancient society.
+Whether heroes wearing laurels or sailors in dalliance, Jean Cocteau’s sensuous explorations of the male form are always an ode to the epicene, sensitive, yet heroically masculine ideal of ancient society.